 This course is designed to improve your English skills.
 As your English skills improve, so will your chances of finding work.

 You may be eligible for the AMEP if you are a permanent resident of Australia or you hold an eligible temporary visa.
-For a full list of eligible temporary visas, please visit the Australian Department of Education - Visas page.
+For a full list of eligible temporary visas, please visit the Australian Department of Home Affairs - Visas page.

 In addition, you must meet the following time frames from the date of your visa commencement or arrival in Australia to remain eligible: